A Compiler Infrastructure for Accelerator Generators

 Calyx is a compiler infrastructure for languages that target hardware accelerators.
 Calyx’s control language simplifies encoding of high-level semantics.
 The Calyx compiler automatically optimizes and lowers programs into synthesizable hardware designs.
 Calyx has been integrated with the LLVM CIRCT infrastructure and is available as a dialect within it.

-If you’re interested in building on Calyx, please say hello and let’s chat!
+If you’re interested in building on Calyx, please join our Zulip chat or start a discussion and let’s chat!

 Frontends